rbachawal/project1/cortexstyle.md

   * Not inline functions are preferable to inline functions, unless performance measurements show otherwise.

       (Rationale: breakpoint can be placed within a non-inline function.
-Stack trace is more reliable with non-inline functions.
+The Stack trace is more reliable with non-inline functions.
 Instruction cache pollution is reduced.);

   * Macros should be used only when other language constructs cannot achieve the required goal.
-When creating a macro take care to:
+When creating macro take care to:

       - evaluate arguments only once,